TIBCOSoftware/js-docker/README.md

 The js-docker github repository contains:

-- `Dockerfile` - for base Tomcat based image on ports 8080 and 8443
+- `Dockerfile` - for base Tomcat based image
-- `Dockerfile-port80` - runs on ports 80 and 443
-- `Dockerfile-exploded-port80` - as above and gets resources for image build from exploded WAR file installer
+- `Dockerfile-exploded` - as above.
+Gets resources for image build from exploded WAR file installer
 - `Dockerfile-s3-config` - builds an image based on a JasperReports Server image to load config files from S3 before launching app

 - `docker-compose.yml` - sample configuration for building and running via docker-compose